joa/haxe-sublime2-bundle/README.markdown

  - edit your classes (check the cool snippets, like 'prop'-Tab)
  - press Ctrl+Enter to build
  - open the console (View > Show Console) for more details about errors & stuff

+# Generator(s)

+ - select or just place your cursor on a qualified class name and press Ctrl+I to generate the import statement